 Dinner buffet consisted of various kinds of grilled meats and fish and various types of rice (there was one with real dried lemons in it, which I loved), various types of breads, a spread of desserts Etc.

 At around 17:45, we got the complimentary ride to the top of the nearby sand dune, to watch the sunset.
 The views were amazing.
 And the winds?
 Well, I had never experienced anything like it before.
 Occasionally, despite wearing wrap-around sunglasses, I had to fully shut my eye!
 No wonder there were such beautiful patterns made on the sands by the wind.
-Because there are a few other camps nearby and there are other folks from Desert Nights Camp itself, there were a handful of folks at the sunset.
+Because there are a few other camps nearby and there were other folks from Desert Nights Camp itself, there were a handful of folks around.
 I had plonked my tripod in an area slightly farther out.

 The 2nd day evening, at around 16:30, I left for a solo walk in the desert.
 I had read about desert snakes (Vipers!) and was careful where I stepped.
 I went in the direction of the sand dune on the opposite side of the sand dune we had visited for the sunset.
 Desert Nights Camp is in the valley in between two huge sand dunes.